ladrians/mlND-Capstone/project/project.md

 ### Framework Exploration

-Based on the [Build an Image Dataset in TensorFlow](https://github.com/aymericdamien/TensorFlow-Examples/blob/master/examples/5_DataManagement/build_an_image_dataset.py) article, the following code was developed to evaluate different training alternatives.
+Based on the [Build an Image Dataset in TensorFlow](https://github.com/aymericdamien/TensorFlow-Examples/blob/master/examples/5_DataManagement/build_an_image_dataset.py) article, differnt code sections were developed to evaluate different training alternatives.

-For more information on the exploration, check the [Classification And Evaluation](ClassificationAndEvaluation.ipynb) jupyter notebook.
+A detail analysis can be checked on the [Classification And Evaluation](ClassificationAndEvaluation.ipynb) jupyter notebook.

 ### Refinement

-The following modes were created
+The following classifiers were created:

  * Version 1
  * Version 2